DreamGallery/Hatsuboshi_Teleprompter/README.md

 Maybe sometimes you need to increase the threshold instead of decreasing it.<br />

 ## How to get the adv files
-You can use [DreamGallery/HoshimiToolkit](https://github.com/DreamGallery/HoshimiToolkit) to get them.
+You can get them from here [Campus-adv-txts](https://github.com/DreamGallery/Campus-adv-txts).
-Folked from an Idoly Pride tool [MalitsPlus/HoshimiToolkit](https://github.com/MalitsPlus/HoshimiToolkit)
+Or just use the auto generated subtitles here [Campus-adv-ass](https://github.com/DreamGallery/Campus-adv-ass).

 ## Some translated video
 You can find some game story videos with Chinese subtitles here [学园偶像大师同好会](https://space.bilibili.com/2546078)